A version of this article appeared in the Spring 2017 issue of strategy+business.

 The carrier’s Hobbesian strategy of operating flights that were not only cheap, but nasty, brutish, and short worked — until it didn’t.
 Ryanair issued a profit warning in September 2013; it then saw its net income for fiscal year 2014 fall to €522.8 million (about $585 million), from €569.3 million in fiscal 2013, while other low-cost competitors were thriving.
 Seeing the writing in the sky, in late 2013 O’Leary decided that the company had to “stop unnecessarily pissing people off.”

 By the end of fiscal 2015, Ryanair was carrying 19 more passengers per flight than it had two years earlier.
 The initiative has more than paid for itself.
-The airline is not chasing customers’ hearts, but their minds.
+The airline is chasing not customers’ hearts, but their minds.
 “I don’t want customers to say, ‘I love Ryanair,’” says Jacobs.
 “We want people to say, ‘This is a commoditized, functional experience getting from Dublin to London, from London to Madrid.’”

 That is the very opposite of Surf Air’s promise, which is a private-jet experience at a relatively reasonable price.
 We have bookended these two stories with a purpose — to demonstrate that service design is an instrument of strategy, a way to connect the boardroom to the day-to-day experiences of customers.
 The identity you seek to project is, indeed, the face your customers see.